 In general, student clinicians should have hygiene appropriate for a professional clinic environment and should avoid strong fragrances.
 Student clinicians should also be aware of the tasks they will be engaged in and consider how these activities might reveal parts of their body that they would rather keep covered.
 For example, activities like leaning over a table or playing on the floor with a child may expose certain areas.

-Undergraduate Student Clinicians
+Junior Mentees and Undergraduate Student Clinicians

 Our clinic dress code for undergraduate student clinicians includes dress pants or a skirt, a navy blue polo, and a clinic name badge issued by the Clinic Coordinator.
-Dress pants do not have to be khakis.

 Graduate Student Clinicians